OurVoiceUSA/HelloVoter/README.md

 **NOTE:** We relicense this code for the purposes of distribution on the App Store.
 For details, read our CLA Rationale.

+Logos, icons, and other artwork depicting the Our Voice bird are copyright and not for redistribution without express written permission by Our Voice USA.